-3.4.1.1 Developing the Emission Factor for Source Reduction of Carpet
+3.4.1.1 Developing the Emission Factor for Source Reduction of Carpet source reduction.

-To calculate the avoided GHG emissions for carpet, EPA looks at three components of GHG emissions from RMAM activities: process energy, transportation energy and process non-energy GHG emissions.
-Exhibit 8 shows the results for each component and the total GHG emission factor for source reduction.
 More information on each component making up the final emission factor is provided in the remainder of this section.

+To calculate the avoided GHG emissions for carpet, EPA looked at three components of GHG emissions from RMAM activities: process energy, transportation energy, and process non-energy GHG emissions.
+Exhibit 3-8 shows the results for each component and the total GHG emission factor for